Roenan-b/Roenan-b/README.md

 I completed an internship with Air Lift in the summer of 2023, where I developed a compressor tester, gaining valuable hands-on experience in hardware-software integration and testing procedures.
 I returned to Air Lift in the summer of 2024 to work on the software for a new project called Smart Hitch, which is set to be released soon.

 ### Tech Stack
 I’m proficient in C, C++, Python, and Arduino programming.
-Recently, I've been expanding my skills in web development, learning React, and using Next.js as a framework.
+Recently, I've been expanding my skills in web development, learning React and using Next.js as a framework.
+Additionally, I am deepening my understanding of Object-Oriented Programming (OOP) with Java and gaining experience in Verilog for hardware description.
 I also have experience in UML object-oriented design and have dabbled in iOS development.
-I’ve recently pushed the first version of my new website, The Soil Watch, which monitors soil moisture for plant care.
+I’ve recently pushed the first version of my new website, **The Soil Watch**, which monitors soil moisture for plant care.

 ### Projects